NormanTUD/JupyterKernels/README.md

 ### `pip_dependencies`:

 References to a key of the `pip_module_groups`.
 Installs those modules in the order of the elements in the `pip_module_groups`.

+### `test_script`:

+A bash script that is executed.
+If it exits with anything other than exit-code 0, it will count as failed.